innoave/asserting/README.md

 This chapter gives an overview for the assertions provided by `asserting`.
 For a comprehensive list of available assertions including examples browse the documentation of the [`assertions`] module.
 The documentation of the assertion traits contains examples on how to use each assertion.
-The [crate level documentation][docs-url] contains lots of examples as a quick introduction.
+The [crate-level documentation][docs-url] contains lots of examples as a quick introduction.

 ### Equality